kdjohnson/courses/README.md

     ```

     Also note that it will not check for duplicates so if you do not want that you will need to comment out what you do not want.
-7. To view you data in a colomn layout do the following `psql -d DATABASE_NAME -U USER`.
+7. To view your data in a colomn layout do the following `psql -d DATABASE_NAME -U USER`.
 Then `select * from terms;` and you should see data.

 #### Note if you ever want to change data in you table.
 Do the following `update TABLE set COLUMN = VALUE where id = ID_NUMBER_OF_ROW;`

+## Running React code
+1. Simply run `yarn start` from the base directory and it should open in your default browser